sokolroman/Horiseon-Refract/README.md

 # Horiseon-Webpage

-# 01 HTML, CSS, and Git: Code Refactor

 ##  Task

-refactor a codebase that follows accessibility standards SO THAT the site is optimized for search engines
+I WANT TO refactor a codebase that follows accessibility standards SO THAT the site is optimized for search engines

 ## Criteria